 As a result, it is important to have the upper cervical spine checked for misalignments any time sciatica occurs.
 Otherwise, correcting the lower back issue won’t fix the problem long-term.
 The body will just continue to compensate for the atlas misalignment, and the pain will eventually return.
 An upper cervical chiropractor can provide the examination you need to determine if an atlas misalignment exists and can also offer gentle adjustments to correct the problem.

-Concussions – The Bane of Sports
+Concussions – Result of Athletic Injuries

-Another serious injury that many athletes contend with is a concussion.
+Another serious athletic injury that many sportsmen contend with is a concussion.
 One issue is that concussions are rarely cared for properly.
 Someone may have to sit the rest of the game out, but that’s basically the extent of care.
 Many don’t even take this necessary precaution because they don’t realize a concussion occurred.
 Keep in mind that you don’t have to be knocked unconscious to suffer a concussion.
 You have to look for symptoms such as:

 - Neck pain